 Did you visit the Visitor Center?
-Did you see the IMAX movie, Grand Canyon: The Hidden Secrets?
+Did you see the IMAX movie, Grand Canyon: Rivers of Time?
 What did you think?

 We did not visit the Visitor Center.
 We, instead, went to the Havasu Falls from the hilltop, which is a 10 mile trek each way.

 Tell us a little about yourself!
 This will be included on the web site.
 What brought you to Grand Canyon?
 Where are you from?
 What do you do?
 What are your influences?

 My name is Daniel Miller.
 I live in Tampa, Florida.
 I operate a website and a few YouTube Channels, which can be found at www.danielxmiller.com